Cars brands and logos that start with C

 Cadillac Logo

-One of the first car manufacturers in the world was Cadillac.
+One of the first automobile manufacturers in the world was Cadillac.
 Founded in 1902 by Leland Henry and Henry Ford in Detroit, Michigan, USA, it is second only to the American GM Buick.
-The brand immediately chose premium cars as its direction of production.
-In 1909, General Motors turned its attention to a successful business and made an advantageous offer to the founders by acquiring it.
-The brand retained its name and focused on the wealthy consumer, producing luxurious, expensive, high-quality cars.
+The brand immediately chose premium cars as its production focus.
+In 1909, General Motors took notice of the company’s success and made the founders a favorable offer, which they accepted, and the company was acquired.
+The brand kept its name and focused on wealthy consumers, producing luxury, high-priced, high-quality cars.

 Callaway